 Step 1: Determine how long the repair will take.

 We hope that at this point the Collision repair estimate process is becoming a bit clearer.
-Next week we will cover step three in the estimating process, discounting, and how it effects what you pay to the shop.
+Next week we will cover step three in the estimating process, discounting, and how it affects what you pay to the shop.
 If you have been in an auto accident and need to have your collision damage repaired, let Miracle Auto Body & Paint repair your vehicle.
-We will discount your deductable and may even give you a rebate if your auto body damage discount exceeds your deductable.
+We will discount your deductible and may even give you a rebate if your auto body damage discount exceeds your deductible.
 We can give you a free estimate and we guarantee our work.